vmstan/gravity-sync/README.md

 ## Updates

-If you'd like to know what version of the script you have running the built in version checker.
+If you'd like to know what version of the script you have running, check the built in version checker.
 It will notify you if there are updates available.

  ```bash
  ./gravity-sync.sh version